ztnel/model.io/docs/source/usage.rst

 Prometheus Metrics
 ~~~~~~~~~~~~~~~~~~
 *Myosin* uses the prometheus client python library to export performance metrics to a *Prometheus* instance. *Prometheus* enables real-time monitoring of your application and provides insights into the system performance to aid in optimization and debugging.
-You can learn more about prometheus at their website `<https://prometheus.io>`_The table below describes the exported metrics:
+You can learn more about prometheus at their website `<https://prometheus.io>`_.
+The table below describes the exported metrics:

 +-------------------------+--------------------------------------------------------------------------------------------------------------------------------+---------+
 | Name                    | Description                                                                                                                    | Type    |